-All eligible Members who are Limited English Proficient (LEP) are entitled to receive language services.
-Pursuant to Title VI of the Civil Rights Act of 1964, services provided for Members with LEP, limited reading proficiency (LRP) or limited hearing or sight are the financial responsibility of the Provider.
+All eligible Members with LEP are entitled to receive language services.
+Pursuant to Title VI of the Civil Rights Act of 1964, services provided for Members with LEP, limited reading proficiency, or limited hearing or sight are the financial responsibility of the Provider.
 Under no circumstances are Molina Members responsible for the cost of such services.
 Written procedures are to be maintained by each office or facility regarding their process for obtaining such services.
 Molina is available to assist providers with locating these services if needed.